mcindoe/regimedetection/README.md

 1. Add rest of code in to-add.py and check for inaccuracies
 2. Add examples folder and some examples of using the AZ-Clustering module
+3. Reorder functions in clustering.py.
+Move things to separate modules as necessary

 ## Some Open Issues